sverweij/mscgen_js/.github/PULL_REQUEST_TEMPLATE.md

 <!--- Provide a general summary of your changes in the Title above -->

+> Plan to do something drastic?
+> Leave an [issue](https://github.com/sverweij/mscgen_js/issues/new) with a
+> summary of the changes you propose + some context on why you'd want to
+> do that.

 ## Description
 <!--- Describe your changes in detail -->